SemMTM/todo-list/README.md

 7. Credits
 8. Deployment

-## UX
+## 1. UX
-### Pre-project Planning
+### 1.1.
+Pre-project Planning
-For project 2 I decided I wanted to challenge myself and create something that was'nt in one of the suggested projects.
+For project 2 I decided I wanted to challenge myself and create something that wasn't in one of the suggested projects.
 I came to the idea of a to-do list as this is something I use regularly and it would really test my abilities with JavaScript as I have not done anything like this previously.

-There were a few main things I wanted this to-do list to have:
+There were a few key project goals:

-- A due date and priority tasks feature
+- Have a due date and priority tasks feature
 - Counters to show remaining tasks
-- Save task data locally so the user does no have to re-enter their tasks each time
+- Save task data locally so the user does not have to re-enter their tasks each time

-### UX Design
+### 1.2.
+UX Design
 In terms of user experince, I really wanted to keep things as clean as possible.
 I wanted the task list to be efficient, easy to use, clean and organised for the user.
 I wanted the colours to be more neutral and not distracting, I wanted a font that would be easily legible and poisitve feedback for task completion.
 Some other considerations were:

 - There had to be a clear distinction between completed and incomplete tasks
 - Priority tasks had to be obvious
 - Simplicity was to be the main priority in terms of design

-## User Stories
+## 1.3.
+User Stories
-### User
+### 1.4.
+User
+- First Time Visitor Goals
+  - As a first time visitor, I want to know how to use the app easily.
+  - As a first time visitor, I want to be able to easily navigate the app.
+  - As a first time visitor, I want to add a task quickly.

+- Returning Visitor Goals
+  - As a returning visitor, I want to be able to see my previously added tasks

+- General User Goals
   - As a user I want to be able to keep an organised list of tasks that need doing
   - As a user I want to be able to set due dates for important tasks that need doing first.
 I also want a clear indication of when these tasks are due and how long I have left to complete them
   - As a user I want to be able to mark tasks as priority
   - I want to be able to delete tasks and mark them as complete

-## Wireframes
+## 1.5.
+Wireframes
-### Desktop & Mobile Wireframes
+### 1.6.
+Desktop & Mobile Wireframes

-## Features
+## 2. Features
 ### Adding Tasks to the Task List
 - A large text input field that allows the user to enter a new task to add to the 'incomplete' task list.